airbytehq/airbyte/docs/integrations/sources/just-sift.md

 # JustSift
-Airbyte connector for JustSift can help you sync data from the JustSift API
+Airbyte connector for [JustSift](https://www.justsift.com/) can help you sync data from the JustSift API.

+Sift empowers team members to discover and benefit from the massive knowledge base that is their entire workforce.
+If knowledge is power, Sift gives organizations superpowers.

+As team members, we're empowered, collaborative, and excited to learn new things.
+Most of all, we look forward to you joining us as we continue building for the organization of tomorrow, today.
+Wonderi

 ## Configuration